elliesch/flipnslide/README.md

 ## Attribution

-If you make use of this code, please cite the ICLR paper:
+If you make use of this code, please cite the companion ML4RS @ ICLR paper:

     @inproceedings{flipnslide,
       author       = {Ellianna Abrahams and